RightToPrivacy/chirpstack-onion/README.md

 ### BENEFITS:
  * No MITM attacks on Chirpstack .onion
- * NAT punch: no need to change your firewall rules!
+ * NAT punch: no need to change firewall rules (tor onions only make outgoing - no incoming connection allowance needed)
- + no open ports - admin worldwide - securely
+ + no open ports - admin worldwide - more securely

  Optional: block/reject outside localhost for .onion only access (hidden service only needs connection through localhost)